HTTPArchive/almanac.httparchive.org/src/README.md

 - Ask you to confirm you've run the pre-deploy script via GitHub Actions
 - Switch to the production branch
 - Merge changes from main
-- Do a clean install
+- Do a clean install (remove generated chapters and e-books)
+- Downloade latest e-books from Github Action artifacts
-- Run the tests
+- Run and test the website
 - Ask you to complete any local tests and confirm good to deploy
 - Ask for a version number (suggesing the last verision tagged and incrementing the patch)
 - Tag the release (after asking you for the version number to use)